 Covering nearly 423,000 square kilometres, this ancient region has fewer people per square kilometre than almost any other place on Earth.

 Hidden in the region’s heart, remarkable landscapes, spectacular gorges and thundering waterfalls provide the perfect backdrop for a Kimberley holiday adventure in Western Australia’s north.
 And on its coast lie some of the world’s most beautiful beaches, untouched coral atolls and rugged islands with an amazing variety of marine life.

 Coastal and outback towns of the Kimberley region offer vastly diverse experiences.
 Visit Kununurra and Derby, the eastern and western gateways to the Kimberley.
 And stop by at the rugged pioneering towns of Wyndham, Fitzroy Crossing and Halls Creek.

-You can follow ancient cave systems at Tunnel Creek National Park.
-Walk through the spectacular Windjana Gorge.
+You can follow ancient cave systems at Dimalurru (Tunnel Creek) National Park.
+Walk through the spectacular Bandilngan (Windjana Gorge).
 Cruise the vast inland sea of Lake Argyle.
 Or explore one of the world’s largest meteorite craters at Wolfe Creek Crater National Park.